 Alien with Extraordinary Ability in Sciences, Arts, Education, Business or Athletics

 Alien Accompanying and Assisting in the Artistic or Athletic Performance by O1

 9 FAM 402.13-4 Classification Standards for O Nonimmigrants

 a.
 In General: The O-1 category applies to any of the following:

-(1) An O-1A holder is an individual alien who has extraordinary ability in the sciences, arts, education, business, or athletics which has been demonstrated by sustained national or international acclaim, and who is coming temporarily to the United States to continue work in the area of extraordinary ability; or
+(1) An individual who has extraordinary ability in the sciences, arts, education, business, or athletics which has been demonstrated by sustained national or international acclaim, and who is coming temporarily to the United States to continue work in the area of extraordinary ability; or

-(2) An O1-B holder is an alien who has a demonstrated record of extraordinary achievement in motion picture and/or television productions, and who is coming temporarily to the United States to continue work in the area of extraordinary achievement.
+(2) An individual who has a demonstrated record of extraordinary achievement in motion picture and/or television productions, and who is coming temporarily to the United States to continue work in the area of extraordinary achievement.

 b.
-Criteria for Position Requiring O-1 Alien: The Department of Homeland Security interprets the statute to encompass “any field of endeavor” including craftsman and lecturers, as well as the culinary arts.
-The O-1 visa holder must seek to enter for the purpose of continuing the same type of work but there is no requirement that the position to be filled is one that would require a person of O-1 caliber.
+Criteria for Position Requiring O-1 Alien: The Department of Homeland Security interprets the statute to encompass “any field of endeavor” which may include such professions as craftsman, lecturers, the culinary arts, etc. The O-1 visa holder must seek to enter for the purpose of continuing the same type of work but there is no requirement that the position to be filled is one that would require a person of O-1 caliber.

 c.
 Defining Extraordinary Ability and Extraordinary Achievement: